redstone-finance/redstone-lido-showroom/README.md

-# RedStone Showroom
+# RedStone Lido Showroom

-Simple app which demonstrate redstone integration with EVM chains.
+App which demonstrate redstone integration with Lido on Moonbeam chain.